raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - Logic: From a determined starting layout, try and clear the condition using as little Swaps as possible!
 No time limit or pressure.
 - Speedrun: These play like Logic Missions — complete the clear condition — but instead of Swaps, do it as fast as you can!

 A new Mission will unlock as soon as you clear the latest.
-If you're ever feeling stuck, open the Slide menu to get another look at your objective.
+On Playdate, if you're ever feeling stuck, open the Slide menu to get another look at your objective.

-> 💡 *In Picture Missions, the Slide menu will also show the picture you're trying to re-create!*
+> 💡 *On Playdate, in Picture Missions, the Slide menu will also show the picture you're trying to re-create!*

 # Custom Missions